Argon compounds: Polyatomic anions

-Ball-and-stick model of the complex of superelectrophilic anion [B_{12}(CN)_{11}]^{−} with Ar.
-B_{12} core has nearly icosahedral symmetry.
+Ball-and-stick model of the complex of superelectrophilic anion [B12(CN)11]- with Ar.
+B12 core has nearly icosahedral symmetry.
 B – pink, C – grey, N – dark blue, Ar – blue.

 Examples of anions containing strong bonds with noble gases are extremely rare: generally nucleophilic nature of anions results in their inability to bind to noble gases with their negative electron affinity.
 However, the 2017 discovery of "superelectrophilic anions", gas phase fragmentation products of closo-dodecaborates, led to the observation of stable anionic compounds containing a boron-noble gas bond with significant degree of covalent interaction.
-The most reactive superelectrophilic anion [B_{12}(CN)_{11}]^{−}, fragmentation product of cyanated cluster [B_{12}(CN)_{12}]^{2-}, was reported to bind argon spontaneously at room temperature.
+The most reactive superelectrophilic anion [B12(CN)11]-, fragmentation product of cyanated cluster [B12(CN)12](2-), was reported to bind argon spontaneously at room temperature.

 Solid compounds

 Armand Gautier noticed that rock contained argon (and also nitrogen) that was liberated when the rock was dissolved in acid however how the argon was combined in rock was ignored by the scientific community.